-Legendary pianist/keyboardist recollects his impressive career as a studio musician performing in thousands of film scores in Hollywood and his many collaborations with John Williams from 1969 until 2001, including his unforgettable playing on Jaws and E.T.
+Legendary pianist and keyboardist recollects his impressive career as a studio musician performing on thousands of film scores in Hollywood and his many collaborations with John Williams from 1969 until 2001, including Jaws and E.T.
 The Extra-Terrestrial

 Very few musicians can compare to the versatile and incredibly prolific career of Ralph Grierson.
 A legend among studio musicians, Grierson has graced a great number of performances and recordings (including thousands of film soundtracks) thanks to his talent on a wide variety of keyboard instruments, from traditional piano and harpsichord to the most advanced synthesizers, playing across genres and styles including classical music, jazz, rock ‘n’ roll, contemporary and avant-garde.

 Born near Vancouver, Canada, Grierson began studying music since a very young age.
 During his teen years, he paid for his piano lessons by playing in chorus line rehearsals, live radio and television shows for the Canadian Broadcasting Corporation and in clubs.
 At the age of 20, Grierson left Vancouver to go to Los Angeles to attend the University of Southern California on a scholarship, where he studied with teachers John Crown and Ingolf Dahl, receiving a bachelor’s degree and a master’s degree.
 While at the USC, Ralph became friend with Michael Tilson Thomas, with whom he would later work on the very first recording of Stravinsky’s four-hand piano reduction of The Rite of Spring.